8/2/1937 – 2/14/2016

 Ellen shown above in 2011, doing publicity and contracts for Newtown Friends of Music.
 She was fiercely devoted to her NFM subscribers and strove daily to bring exquisite music ~ superbly performed, to Newtown.

-Ellen pictured here in 1970, in front of the very first seasonal poster (which she designed) for the Newtown Arts Festival, of which she was a founding Board Member and Secretary.
+Ellen pictured here in 1970, in front of the very first seasonal poster (which she designed) for the Newtown Arts Festival, of which she was a founding Board Member, initial Secretary and eventually President.
 The first season featured American opera singer Marilyn Horne; Spanish guitar dynasty The Romeros; and infamous ragtime pianist Max Morath, all coming to the Newtown High School.
 Ms. Horne performed pieces from Rossini's La Donna del Lago with the New Jersey Symphony.
 The New York Times magazine in Ellen's hands here shows Ms. Horne on the cover at the Metropolitan opera that very season.
 Ellen was very proud of this series, which lasted for ten years.